Clivern/PyLogging/README.md

 PyLogging
 =========

 PyLogging is a light-weight python logging library.
 It provides ability to write logs in your own customized format.
-It also provide support for custom logs filters, custom actions and email notifications.
+It is also provides support for custom log filters, custom log actions and email notifications.

 *Current version: [v1.0.0]*